miguelppais/fishcensus-netlogo/Readme.txt

 visible.dist implemented as a fish attribute.
 Divers only count fish if they are within their visible distance Fish in a school set behaviors collectively
 Option to use a fixed seed for the random number generator, so that the same model outcome can be produced consecutively

+0.8
+World width and length resized for better performance Frame.rate renamed to behavior.time.step and set to 5ths of second Interface re-arranged